Top 12 Elasticsearch Alternatives 2024

 By considering these factors, you can confidently choose an Elasticsearch alternative that aligns with your technical and operational needs.

-Tool | Use case | Strengths | Deployment options | Pricing |
+Tool | Use Case | Strengths | Deployment Options | Pricing |

 ---|---|---|---|---|

-Better Stack | Log and metrics management | Fast querying with ClickHouse, SQL-based querying, integrated dashboards, real-time alerts | Self-hosted, managed cloud | Free plan available; paid plans start at $29/month |
+Better Stack | Log and metrics management | Fast SQL querying, dashboards, real-time alerts | Self-hosted, managed cloud | Free plan; paid from $29/month |

-OpenSearch | Search and analytics | Elasticsearch API compatibility, modular design, customizable dashboards | Self-hosted, managed on AWS | Free under Apache 2.0; AWS-managed pricing starts at $0.036/hour |
+OpenSearch | Search and analytics | Elasticsearch-compatible API, modular, customizable dashboards | Self-hosted, managed on AWS | Free; AWS-managed from $0.036/hour |

-OpenObserve | Logs, metrics, traces, observability | High-performance with Rust, all-in-one observability, easy deployment via single binary | Self-hosted, managed service | Free to self-host; managed plans start at $19/month |
+OpenObserve | Logs, metrics, traces, observability | High-performance Rust, all-in-one observability, easy deployment | Self-hosted, managed service | Free to self-host; managed from $19/month |

-Apache Solr | Full-text search, analytics | Advanced text analysis, faceted search, geospatial support | Self-hosted | Free and open-source; costs depend on infrastructure |
+Apache Solr | Full-text search, analytics | Advanced text analysis, faceted search, geospatial | Self-hosted | Free; infrastructure costs vary |

-Grafana Loki | Log aggregation | Metadata-based indexing, deep Grafana integration, scalable for Kubernetes-native environments | Self-hosted, managed on Grafana Cloud | Free to self-host; managed plans start with a free tier |
+Grafana Loki | Log aggregation | Metadata indexing, Grafana integration, scalable for Kubernetes | Self-hosted, managed on Grafana Cloud | Free to self-host; managed free tier |

-Meilisearch | Enterprise and customer-facing search | Typo tolerance, advanced language support, effortless deployment | Self-hosted, managed cloud | Free for self-hosting; cloud plans start at $30/month |
+Meilisearch | Enterprise and customer-facing search | Typo tolerance, language support, easy deployment | Self-hosted, managed cloud | Free to self-host; cloud from $30/month |

-Quickwit | Log and trace management | Decoupled compute/storage, Rust-based, real-time performance for massive datasets | Self-hosted | Free and open-source |
+Quickwit | Log and trace management | Decoupled compute/storage, Rust-based, real-time big data | Self-hosted | Free |

-Typesense | Low-latency search | Self-contained binary, typo tolerance, semantic search | Self-hosted, managed cloud | Free to self-host; managed pricing is predictable by cluster configuration |
+Typesense | Low-latency search | Self-contained, typo tolerance, semantic search | Self-hosted, managed cloud | Free to self-host; predictable managed pricing |

-ZincSearch | Lightweight, simple search | Single binary deployment, schema-less mode, Elasticsearch API compatibility | Self-hosted | Free and open-source |
+ZincSearch | Lightweight, simple search | Single binary, schema-less, Elasticsearch API compatible | Self-hosted | Free |

-Manticore Search | High-performance search | SQL-first syntax, multithreaded architecture, vector search | Self-hosted | Free and open-source |
+Manticore Search | High-performance search | SQL syntax, multithreaded, vector search | Self-hosted | Free |

-Apache Lucene | Customizable search library | High-speed indexing, modular design, compact index size | Self-hosted | Free and open-source |
+Apache Lucene | Customizable search library | Fast indexing, modular, compact indexes | Self-hosted | Free |

-Sonic | Lightweight identifier indexing | Extremely low resource use, schema-less, real-time indexing | Self-hosted | Free and open-source |
+Sonic | Lightweight identifier indexing | Low resource use, schema-less, real-time indexing | Self-hosted | Free |

 1. Better Stack